Braves vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has four doubles, a triple, 21 home runs, 27 walks and 47 RBI (52 total hits).
-He has swiped two bases.
+- Alonso has four doubles, a triple, 22 home runs, 27 walks and 49 RBI (53 total hits).
+He's also stolen two bases.

 Alonso Recent Games